 Tony Hicks, guitarist for the Hollies, was born in Nelson, Lancashire, England in 1945.

 Billy Gibbons, singer, songwriter, record producer, and lead vocalist and guitarist for ZZ Top, was born in Houston, TX in 1949.

-Robben Ford, blues, jazz, and rock guitarist, member of the LA Express, the Yellowjackets, and has collaborated with Miles Davis, Joni Mitchell, George Harrison, Larry Carlton, and others, was born in Woodlake, CA in 1951.
+Robben Ford, guitarist and member of the LA Express and the Yellowjackets who has collaborated with Miles Davis, Joni Mitchell, George Harrison, Larry Carlton, and others, was born in Woodlake, CA in 1951.

 Mark Heard, record producer, folk rock singer, and songwriter, was born in Macon, GA in 1951.